Geoffrey Cornelsen, DO

 Charles Popkin, MD

 Dr. Charles Popkin earned his bachelor of arts degree in economics from Colgate University in 2000 where he graduated Cum Laude.
-He then completed his medical degree in 2005 from Tulane University in New Orleans, LA.
+He then completed his medical degree in 2005 from Tulane University in New Orleans, Louisiana.
 His residency was completed at the University of Miami/Jackson Memorial Hospital where he was administrative chief resident.
 Dr. Popkin provided physician coverage for the University of Miami football, baseball and women's soccer teams.
 He also served as team physician for Chaminade Madonna High School in Ft.
 Lauderdale, Florida.
 He is published in the American Journal of Sports Medicine, Sports Health, Orthopedics, Journal of Trauma and the American Journal of Public Health.

 Joseph McCormick, MD